-QuickBooks supplies a business vehicle mileage tracker that you can use to track and tally business mileage.
+QuickBooks supplies a business-vehicle mileage tracker that you can use to track and tally business mileage.
 As you may already know, you need to know both your total miles and your business miles to accurately deduct vehicle expenses on your tax return.
-(If you're not sure how this works, confer with your tax advisor.
-I also have a little write-up that explains how all this works, including how the notorious sport utility vehicle tax loophole works, at my website, www.stephenlnelson.com/faq.htm.)
+(If you're not sure how this works, confer with your tax adviser.)